OfficeDev/microsoft-teams-emergency-operations-center/Wiki/DeploymentGuide.md

    > **Note:** Please ensure that you use lower case and numbers in the field you enter, otherwise the deployment may fail.

-1. Update the following fields in the template using the values copied from step 1 in previous section,
+1. Update the following fields in the template using the values copied from step 1 & 2 in previous section,
     1. **Client ID**: The application (client) ID of the app registered
     2. **Client Secret**: The client secret Value of the app registered
     3. **Tenant Id**: The tenant Id
+    4. **Share Point Site Name**: Name of the SharePoint site that was provisioned in step 1 (It should be the exact site name from the URL Ex: ../sites/**TeamsEOCSite**)

 1. Other fields have pre-populated default values, do not change it unless you want it to be customized depending on the need.